Seth Rollins: WWE Champion (2014–2016)

-At Battleground on July 19, Rollins retained the title by disqualification against Brock Lesnar after The Undertaker interfered and attacked Lesnar.
-In August, Rollins continued his feud with United States Champion John Cena.
-He defeated Cena in a Winner Takes All match at SummerSlam on August 23 for both the WWE World Heavyweight and the United States Championships after interference from Jon Stewart.
-With the win, Rollins became the first and only wrestler to hold both championships simultaneously until he went on to lose the United States Championship back to Cena at Night of Champions on September 20, but was able to retain the WWE World Heavyweight Championship against Sting later that night.
-On October 25 at Hell in a Cell, Rollins successfully defended the championship against Kane and per the match stipulation, Kane was fired as Director of Operations.
+At Battleground on July 19, Rollins retained the title by disqualification against Brock Lesnar after The Undertaker attacked Lesnar.
+On August 23, Rollins defeated United States Champion John Cena in a Winner Takes All match at SummerSlam for both the WWE World Heavyweight and the United States Championships after interference from Jon Stewart, making him the first and only wrestler to hold both championships simultaneously.
+At Night of Champions on September 20, Rollins lost the United States Championship back to Cena but was able to retain the WWE World Heavyweight Championship against Sting later that night.
+At Live from Madison Square Garden on October 3, Rollins failed to regain the United States Championship from Cena in a steel cage match.
+At Hell in a Cell on October 25, Rollins retained the WWE World Heavyweight Championship against Kane and per the match stipulation, Kane was fired as Director of Operations.

 On November 4, during a match against Kane at a WWE live event in Dublin, Ireland, Rollins tore the ACL, MCL and medial meniscus in his knee while attempting to execute a sunset flip powerbomb.
 The injury required surgery and it was estimated it would take Rollins out of action for approximately six to nine months, therefore he was forced to vacate the WWE World Heavyweight Championship the next day, ending his reign at 220 days.
 WWE recognizes his reign as lasting 219 days.
 On the December 21 episode of Raw, Rollins made a special appearance to accept his Slammy Award for 2015 Superstar of the Year.

 At Extreme Rules on May 22, 2016, Rollins returned from injury, attacking Roman Reigns with a Pedigree after his WWE World Heavyweight Championship defense against AJ Styles.
 The following night on Raw, Shane McMahon scheduled a match between Reigns and Rollins for the title at Money in the Bank.
 At the event on June 19, Rollins defeated Reigns to win his second WWE World Heavyweight Championship, becoming the first wrestler to legitimately defeat Reigns in singles competition on the main roster, only to lose the title minutes later to Dean Ambrose, who cashed in the Money in the Bank contract he won earlier that night.
 In July, Rollins failed to regain the renamed WWE Championship from Ambrose on both Raw and SmackDown.
-In the 2016 WWE draft on July 19, Rollins was drafted to Raw as the brand's first draft pick.
+During the 2016 WWE draft on July 19, Rollins was drafted to Raw as the brand's first draft pick.
 At Battleground on July 24, Rollins unsuccessfully competed in a triple threat match against Ambrose and Reigns for the newly renamed WWE World Championship, which became exclusive to the SmackDown brand.
 Because of this, the WWE Universal Championship was introduced the following night on Raw.
 Rollins lost the inaugural title match against Finn Bálor on August 21 at SummerSlam.